spectrocloud/librarium/docs/docs-content/workspace/workspace.md

 ## Namespace and Resource Management

-Workspaces in Spectro Cloud Palette automate the creation and management of namespaces across all clusters in the workspace.
-This includes:
+Workspaces in Palette automate the creation and management of namespaces across all clusters in the workspace.
+This
+includes:

 - **Namespace Creation**: Creating namespaces across all clusters in your workspace if a cluster does not have a specified namespace.